pret/pokestadium/README.md

 ```

 # To use
-1. Place the US Pokemon Stadium 1.0 rom into the root of the repository as "baserom.z64".
+1. Place the US Pokemon Stadium 1.0 rom into the repository's "/baseroms/us/" folder as "baserom.z64".
-2. Set up tools and extract the rom: `make setup`
+2. Set up tools and extract the rom: `make init`
 3. Re-assemble the rom: `make`

 For contacts and other pret projects, see [pret.github.io](https://pret.github.io/).